PYender/ieh-change-measure-delta/README.md

 **Concept DOI:** https://doi.org/10.5281/zenodo.17373020
 **This version DOI (v1.0):** https://doi.org/10.5281/zenodo.17373021
 ## How to cite
+If you use IEH (Δ) concept:
 M. Wlodarczyk, “**Implosive Edge Hypothesis (IEH) and the Change Measure Δ — concept note**,” Zenodo, v1.0, 2025.
 DOI: https://doi.org/10.5281/zenodo.17373021.
+If you use the time-travel extension:
+M. Wlodarczyk, “**Non-Repeating Past Paradigm (PNP): a Δ-based state selection rule.**,” Zenodo, v1.0, 2025.
+DOI: https://doi.org/10.5281/zenodo.17516778.
+(links to the IEH record as a supplement)

 **BibTeX**
 @misc{ieh_delta_concept_v1,